|By David Morgan, inspired by All One|

 How do we speak a language (or multiple languages)?
 We learn it.
 How do we write in languages, or understand and use math?
 How is it we can drive a car, or ice skate?
 We learn it.

-The skills necessary to having loving relationships must be learned.
+Isn't true that the skills necessary to having successful relationships must be learned?

 Now reading, writing and math are examples of skills that clearly take time to learn, and they were obvious examples.
 And as you were learning, how would you know if you had teachers that were teaching you the wrong information or not?
 Easy, you wouldn't pass the test.
 In a simple example, if you were not taught how to read properly, you wouldn't be able to read a book.
 In another example, in a math class, if you did not learn how to solve the math problems because the teacher gave you the wrong formulas, you would get the answers wrong in the practice test sections of the book.

-Some of the most important life skills are not taught (in public schools)
+Some of the most important life skills are not (or scarcely) taught (in public schools)

 But let me give you some equally or even more important examples of skills that you may not have thought about much:

-I find it surprising that in our society most people openly accept the fact that you would have to work hard to learn to be a good doctor, lawyer, or any other skilled job, but those same people may not accept the truth that unless you were brought up in a loving, nurturing family that also taught you about healthy happy loving relationships, and you were not taught these skills elsewhere, as an adult, you will have to do the work to learn how to have a happy healthy loving relationships with your friends and those closest to you.
+I find it surprising that in our society most people openly accept the fact that you would have to work hard to learn to be a good doctor, lawyer, or any other skilled job, but those same people may not accept the truth that unless you were brought up in a loving, nurturing family that also taught you relationship skills such as kindness, generosity, respect, empathy, happiness, gratitude, and love; as adult, you will have to do the work to learn these skills.

 How do we know how to best raise a child?
 Or how do we know how to have a deep (intimate) loving relationship with those we love?
 Or how do we know how to have long lasting intimate friendships where we feel comfortable enough to talk about personal situations?
 Or how do we know the value of being considerate or honest to others?
 Or how do we know the value of treating people fairly, and lovingly?
 Or how do we know how to express feelings in a healthy way to resolve conflict?
 Or how do we know about feelings?
 Or how do we learn to be loving or happy?
 All of these skills must be learned.

-So while we are growing up, if it's not taught in schools, where do we learn how to have loving relationships?
-Have you ever heard of a public school teaching a class called "How to have (or teach) loving relationships"?
-Have you ever seen a government funded show or publication on "loving relationships"?
+Have you ever heard of a public school class or a government funded show or publication called: "How to have (or teach) loving relationships"?
 As a friend at my YMCA said to me, "public schools even teach history, but nothing on loving relationships or even dealing with finances."

 The answer is since we were not taught in school; we have four primary ways that we might have potentially learned about these incredibly important life skills: